UWRealityLab/xrcapstone21sp-team1/docs/blog8.md

 <hr>

 ### Plans for next week
 We initially planned to start working on power ups this week, so we are still behind our PRD.
-Our plan for next week is to finish up capture the flag and begin working on a third game mode (probably protect the point).
+Our plan for next week is to finish up capture the flag and begin working on a third game mode (probably protect the point) if there is time.
 Because we no longer have menus to integrate, we hope that this process will go by faster than in previous weeks, because there won't be as many action items dividing our attention.
 Also, one of our team members should have much more free time after the 31st (the final project for another class is due then), which should hopefully increase our productivity.
+Additionally - we want to polish our app as much as possible and will most likely spend a fair amount of time making our final video/preparing for our final presentation.

 <hr>